 Writing and Civilization: From Ancient Worlds to Modernity

 Overall, Writing and Civilization: From Ancient Worlds to Modernity is an enlightening and comprehensive overview of the history of writing, perfect for anyone interested in language, history, or culture.
 From the origins of early writing systems to modern digital communication, this series provides an excellent foundation for understanding the vital role writing has played in human history.

-Writing and Civilization: From Ancient Worlds to Modernity is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 27, 2013.
+Writing and Civilization: From Ancient Worlds to Modernity is a series that ran for 1 seasons (24 episodes) between September 27, 2013 and on The Great Courses

+Writing and Civilization: From Ancient Worlds to Modernity